The 15 Best Types of Roof Vents to Consider for Your Home

 What Is Roof Ventilation?

-Roof ventilation is a system allowing air to circulate freely through your attic space and roof vents.
-The vent design preserves your home in various ways, including:
+Roof ventilation refers to the system that allows air to circulate freely through your attic space and roof vents.
+This starts with properly installed intake and exhaust vents

 How Does Roof Ventilation Work?